MethodAtlas

 "Does doubly robust mean I do not need the selection-on-observables assumption?"
 Absolutely not.
 Doubly robust estimation still requires conditional independence (also called unconfoundedness or ignorability).
 It protects against model misspecification, not against omitted variables.
 If there are unobserved confounders, no amount of modeling sophistication will save you.

 "What if both models are wrong?"
 Then the doubly robust estimator is also wrong.
 "Doubly robust" does not mean "right in all cases."
 It means "right if either component is right."
-If both are wrong, the bias could actually be worse than either individual estimator.
+If both are wrong, the bias is generally of order equal to the product of the two individual estimation errors — typically smaller than either individual bias, but not zero.

 "Is doubly robust the same as double machine learning (DML)?"
 They are related but distinct.
 DML uses ML methods for both nuisance functions (outcome model and propensity score) and adds cross-fitting to prevent overfitting bias.
 The doubly robust property is a building block of DML, but DML adds important refinements.
 See the DML page for details.